 Scientific Instruments, Inc. was founded in 1967 by aeronautical engineer Jack Hoey and physicist Gilbert Halverson.
 Coming from aerospace and Academic backgrounds, they developed the first commercially available Germanium Resistance Thermometer (GRT) and supplied these devices for use on the Apollo Lunar Program.

-Scientific Instruments product line reaches a global marketplace.
-We are committed to providing the very best customer service through our experienced staff and other fully trained, global representatives.
+Scientific Instruments product line reaches a global marketplace and is committed to providing the very best customer service with experienced staff and other fully trained, global representatives.
 Management stands behind its Quality System which supports and ensures customer requirements are met and fully satisfied.

 Leigh Ann Hoey